LIP-Computing/tutorials/docs/udocker/udocker-01.md

   * Can we run without other complex kernel functionalities ?
   * Can we run as a regular user without privileges?

+---

+## Containers for batch processing - III

 * When `udocker` started to be developed these were major limitations:
   * Now other tools can also address, at least partially, some of these issues.
     * singularity/apptainer, podman etc..